jm--/seL4Doom/README.md

 ## B) General Build Information
-If you want to integrate sel4Doom in your existing build infrastructure, then here is some information you may find helpful:
+If you want to integrate sel4Doom into your existing build infrastructure, then here is some information you may find helpful:
 * You need the experimental (not the master) branch of the kernel
 * You may have to increase "Malloc limit," which is config symbol